 The Plan's Emergency services Benefit pays for outpatient treatment at a Hospital or Alternate Facility when required to stabilize a patient or initiate treatment.
 Network Benefits will be paid for an Emergency admission to a non-Network Hospital as long as the Claims Administrator is notified within two business days of the admission or on the same day of admission if reasonably possible after you are admitted to a non-Network Hospital.
 The Claims Administrator may elect to transfer you to a Network Hospital as soon as it is medically appropriate to do so.
-If you continue your stay in a non-Network Hospital after the date your Physician determines that it is medically appropriate to transfer you to a Network Hospital, Network Benefits will not be provided.
-Non-Network Benefits may be available if the continued stay is determined to be a Covered Health Service.
+If you continue your stay in a non-Network Hospital after the date your Physician determines that it is medically appropriate to transfer you to a Network Benefits may be available if the continued stay is determined to be a Covered Health Service.
 Eligible Expenses will be determined as described under Eligible Expenses in Section 3, Plan Highlights.

-Benefits under this section are not available for services to treat a condition that does not meet the definition of an Emergency.
+Benefits under this section are available for services to treat a condition that does not meet the definition of an Emergency.